Greg Glassman – Hillsdale Apr 2023

 Where does it store?
 It’s siloed in models, conjecture, hypothesis, theory and law.
 Just like we talked about, the models map a current fact to a future unrealized fact as a prediction.
 I’m repeating myself here, but it bears repeating and thinking about predictive strength is the sole determinant of validation.

 That’s it.
 Which means that validation and method are entirely independent.
 So the truth of it is, is that when my, my model, my theory, whether it comes from inspiration or perspiration, it’s validity is determined not from once it came.
 But it’s predictive strength.
 So if you, if Einstein had the dream e equal mc squared, or he saw it in the, in, in his goldfish bowl on the bottom.
 It doesn’t matter.
 The source doesn’t matter.
-This kind of, you know, for those of you kind of philosophically include, this is when I hear Paul Feyerabend say, there is no, no A process of objective investigation of the real world compr… More.
+This kind of, you know, for those of you kind of philosophically include, this is when I hear Paul Feyerabend say, there is no, no scientific method.
 There’s almost a, kind of a truth to that.
 The method is baked into the definitions, into the, into the meaning.

 Okay?
 Now, from here,

 what I want to do is some further criteria from this.
-The process is inductive, where conclusions follow from premises with The branch of mathematics concerning numerical descriptions … More and not certainty.
+The process is inductive, where conclusions follow from premises with probability and not certainty.
 That’s very important.
 You see a lot of different definitions of induction compared to deduction.
 And you know, for Hume, it was from the seen to the not yet seen.

 I really like what Martin Gardner offered up in terms of a definition of of induction.
 He said induction is where the conclusion, the conclusions come from the premises with probability, with deduction, it comes with certainty.
 And I think that works, that works very effectively.
 Here.
 We’re we’re validating these theories, these models on their predictive capacity.